-The technology in the apartments of the energy-efficient buildings in the CasaNova housing district is mainly represented by autonomous and centralised controlled ventilation systems.
+The technology in the apartments of the energy-efficient buildings in the Casanova housing district is mainly represented by autonomous and centralised controlled ventilation systems.
 By splitting up the answers according to the type of ventilation, we can see a clear difference in regards to problems.
-The centralised system causes more problems, both in terms of the technology of the system itself - defects in performance, handling and maintenance - and secondary issues like bothersome odours or in-sufficient thermal supply, for example.
+The centralised system causes more problems, both in terms of the technology of the system itself - defects in performance, handling and maintenance - and secondary issues like bothersome odours or insufficient thermal supply, for example.
 Another frequent problem is that of noise, which is instead mainly reported by those with an autonomous ventilation system.
-The problems we have analysed, in terms of their extent and which type of system they relate to, do not seem to jeopardise respondents' satisfaction with their choice in any way.
-This is equally true for the high percentage of interviewees who say they would recommend living in an energy-efficient building to others and would even make the same choice again if given the chance.
+The problems we have analysed, in terms of their extent and which type of system they relate to, do not seem to jeopardise respondents' satisfaction

-Residents of energy-efficient buildings are healthier.
+Theory 4: Residents of energy-efficient buildings are healthier.